transloadit/uppy/website/src/docs/server.md

 This would get the uppy-server running on `http://localhost:3020`.

-It also expects the [uppy client](https://github.com/transloadit/uppy) to be running on `http://localhost:3452` by default.

 ## Running example

 You can checkout uppy-server [repository](https://github.com/transloadit/uppy-server) to see how we run [server.uppy.io](https://server.uppy.io).